-Every startup wants to get bigger and better, but if your sales process isn’t optimized for conversions, growth, or repeatable business, you’re never going to grow.
+Every startup wants to expand and improve, but if your sales process isn’t optimized for conversions, growth, or repeatable business, you’ll remain stunted.

-Research shows that a structured sales process is a key differentiator of high-performing businesses.
-However, knowing how to implement and improve a start-up sales process isn’t everyone’s expertise.
+Research shows a structured sales process is a key differentiator of high-performing businesses.
+However, implementing and improving a startup sales process requires certain know-how.

-In this blog, we’ll cover some of the fundamentals of start-up sales processes, including what yours should look like and actionable tips for perfecting each and every stage.
+In this blog, we’ll cover some of the fundamentals of startup sales processes, including what yours should look like and actionable tips for perfecting every stage.